Arts Education and Access Income Tax Administrative Rules

 - Fifteen dollars ($15) if the failure to pay is for a period of six (6) months or less; and

-- In addition to the fifteen dollars ($15) stated above, the additional sum of twenty dollars ($20) if the failure to pay lasts for a period greater than six (6) months.
+- In addition to the fifteen dollars ($15) stated above, the sum of twenty dollars ($20) if the failure to pay lasts for a period greater than six (6) months.
+Generally, the additional $20 will be due if the tax is not paid by October 15 (or the next business day if October 15th falls on a weekend or legal holiday).

-D. The Bureau may waive or reduce any penalty for good cause shown pursuant to its rule on protests.
+D. The Division may waive or reduce any penalty for good cause shown pursuant to its rule on discretionary penalty waivers.

 A. See PCC 5.73.010 for the definition of “resident” or “resident of the City.”
 Generally, the definition of resident will follow the definition used by the State of Oregon for individual income tax purposes (but applying the definition to the City of Portland instead of the State of Oregon).
 You are generally considered a Portland resident (even if you live outside Portland) if you are “domiciled” in Portland.
 If you think of Portland as your permanent home, the center of your financial, social and family life, and Portland is the place you intend to come back to when you are away, you are considered to be domiciled in Portland.
 Regardless of where you are domiciled, you are considered a resident of Portland if you spend more than 200 days of the year in Portland unless you can prove that you were in Portland for temporary or transitory purposes.
 You are a Portland resident if you temporarily moved out of Portland.